jdcloudcom/en/documentation/Elastic-Compute/Availability-Group/Getting-Start.md

 	Login name for Windows: administrator; login name for Linux: root;

-	For setting up the login password, you can make your choice from “Set now” or “Set Later”.
-If you choose “Set Later” option, a random password will be sent to you via text message and e-mail at the time you using the activation template to create instances.
+	For setting up the login password, you can make your choice from "Set now" or "Set Later".
+If you choose "Set Later" option, a random password will be sent to you via text message and e-mail at the time you using the activation template to create instances.
 We suggest you change your password via console after instance creation.

 	For Linux system, you can choose to login by key pair.
 Instance login verification is safer by associating to the established SSH key pair.
 More details about key pair creation and login help can be found at [Key pair](../Virtual-Machines/Operation-Guide/Key-Pair/KeyPair-Overview.md).